Melanoma and other skin cancers

 A technique used to remove very thin layers of skin, one at a time.
 Each layer is examined immediately under a microscope.
 When the layers are shown to be cancer-free, the surgery is complete.
 This is usually reserved only for melanomas in areas where wide margins are not possible, such as near the eyes or ears.

 The amount of tissue removed depends on the size, depth, and degree of invasion:

 Doctors used to remove a large area, regardless of the cancer stage.
 This potentially disfiguring approach has been abandoned because studies have shown that removing wider margins does not improve survival.
 Nevertheless, sometimes skin grafts may need to be taken from other body sites to help cover the wound.

-Cryosurgery.
 Cryosurgery freezes skin tissue and destroys it.
-This procedure is not useful for most melanomas, but it might have some value in specific situations.
+This procedure is not used as a primary treatment for melanomas of the skin, but it might have some value in specific situations.
 For example, it may be effective for smaller melanomas in the eye, a location that is difficult to treat with traditional surgery.
 It may be useful to eliminate cancer cells that remain after standard surgery for lentigo maligna melanomas, an unusual form of melanoma that has a wide surface and is difficult to treat.

 Chemotherapy is often used to treat melanomas that return or spread.
 This type of therapy is not intended as a cure, but it can prolong life and improve its quality.
 Chemotherapy tends to work better than radiotherapy for advanced stage cancers and tumors.

 Chemotherapy may also be given after surgical removal (excision) of melanoma when there is increased risk for recurrence based on size of the lesion, location, or presence of cancer cells in the local lymph nodes.
 This is called adjuvant chemotherapy.